simonpenel/thirdkind/README.md

 **Note:**

-Since Rust does not include its own linker yet, you need to have a C compiler like gcc installed to act as the linker.
+Since Rust does not include its own linker yet,building _thirdkind_ needs to have a C compiler like gcc installed to act as the linker.
 If it is note the case,  install essential build needed by Rust:

     sudo apt install build-essential